Tuesday, July 05, 2016

 As I mentioned earlier, I think it is hard to be dogmatic about Rev. 1:1, especially when it comes to basing one's decision on syntax alone.
 For example, David Aune writes that "the subject of the verb ἐσήμανεν, 'he made known,' is ambiguous: it could be either God or Jesus Christ, though the latter is logically more probable since the revelation was transmitted by God to Jesus Christ, and it must be Jesus Christ who then further communicates the revelation" (Aune, Revelation 1-5, 15).

 Aune observes that it could be either God or Christ who sent the angel.
 John later writes that both parties did in fact send the angel (Rev. 22:6, 16).
-But I think the seeming confusion can be resolved if we appeal to the notion of divine agency and note what other NT texts say about the relationship between Jesus Christ and the other angels.
+Nevertheless, I think the seeming confusion can be resolved if we appeal to the notion of divine agency and pay attention to what other NT texts say about the relationship between Jesus Christ and the angels under his command.

 1 comment: